 Install PostgreSQL on Linux

 Please note that the PostgreSQL is not an integral part of Intrexx.
-More information about PostgreSQL is available here: https://www.postgresql.org/
+Detailed information on PostgreSQL can be found at the following link: https://www.postgresql.org/

 PostgreSQL installation

 To use PostgreSQL as the database for Intrexx, it needs to be installed - together with the relevant system tools - as a component of the current Linux distribution afterwards.
-You can find out more about which versions of PostgreSQL databases are supported by Intrexx here.
+Find out here which versions of PostgreSQL databases are supported by Intrexx.

 Ubuntu/Debian